Siziksu/android-bluetooth-for-arduino/README.md

+# Bluetooth Controller for ARMC2560

-# Android Bluetooth Client for Arduino (HC-05, HC-06)
+Android Bluetooth Controller for [ARMC2560](https://github.com/Siziksu/ARMC2560) (HC-05, HC-06), a USB MIDI controller for Arduino MEGA 2560.

 ## Short description

-- This application is originally designed for the Arduino project [ARMC2560](https://github.com/Siziksu/ARMC2560), a USB MIDI controller for Arduino MEGA 2560.
 - This application is a bluetooth client used to control an Arduino project.
 - It has 32 programmable macro buttons.
 - Also has 8 potentiometers programmed from MIDI CC 100 to MIDI CC 107.